Wings of Life: Production

-Hidden Beauty was one of the original slate for Disneynature announced on 21 April 2008.
+Hidden Beauty was originally announced in April 2008 for Disneynature.
 At that time, the film was scheduled for a worldwide release in 2011.

 Release

 The film was released as Pollen in France on 16 March 2011.
 The film was released on Blu-ray and DVD by Walt Disney Studios Home Entertainment in North America as Wings of Life on 16 April 2013.